 Many states allow you to use your phone or another electronic device to access your ID card.
 This can come in handy, especially if you forget to have the physical papers in your car or don’t own a printer.

-How to Get Proof of Insurance
+How to Get Verification Documents

 Insurers make it very easy to access all the details relevant to your policy, including your ID card.
 There are three primary ways you can obtain the proof you have auto coverage: